Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 Important!:
 - Don't invoke mc_overhaul:hard_reset function (resets every advancement and reloads the server).
 Only used for debug purposes.
+- Some items can be destroyed when handheld, worn as armour or dropped when submerged, but not when in any other inventory slot (be careful when looting shipwrecks!)

 Note:
 - Items taken from the creative inventory won't have the components stated in the features below (they must be obtained naturally)